 Select Memory.

 In the event of a failover in an active/active SQL cluster, reduce the maximum server memory value for each instance to half, so they aren"t competing for resources (which can severely slow down or crash the server).
 For example, with 32 GB installed on each node, set the max server memory on each instance to 14 GB (so together they total 28 GB).
 This leaves 4 GB of memory available for the OS and other installed applications on the active node.
-This is only recommended if both instances are running on the same box at the same time.
+This is only recommended if both instances are running on the same box simultaneously.
 Customized startup scripts can dynamically detect whether or not multiple instances are running on the same node and adjust the maximum server memory value for each instance accordingly.
 Contact Relativity support for more information.

 Note: For more information on max server memory, see http://msdn.microsoft.com/en-us/library/ms178067.aspx.